ianychoi/horizon-i18n-tools/README.md

 The script does the following:

-* Download up-to-date translations from Transifex with >=30% progress
+* Download up-to-date translations from Zanata with >=30% progress
 * Compile message catalogs
 * Update LANGUAGES settings in Horizon ``openstack_dashboard/settings.py``
 * Restart apache2 service